The Cicho\'n Diagram for Degrees of Relative Constructibility: Separations in the -Cicho n Diagram

 \subsection{Sacks Forcing}

 The first forcing I will look at is Sacks forcing, $\mathbb S$.
 Recall that conditions in $\mathbb S$ are perfect trees $T \subseteq 2^{< \omega}$ ordered by inclusion.
 If $G$ is $\mathbb S$-generic then the unique branch in the intersection of all members of $G$ is called a {\em Sacks real}.
 I denote such a real $s$.
+The following theorem is just a reformulation of the Sacks property in terms of the the diagram, see by Lemma 7.3.2 of \cite{BarJu95}.